 We must make a conscious effort to build soils through sustainable landscaping and farming practices and compost is just the tool for the job!

 We have all seen depleted soil.
 It is lighter in color, dry, and incapable of growing anything except for maybe the hardiest of weeds.
 Depleted soil is caused by many factors, including:

-When plants are removed, soil erodes, taking away topsoil and essential nutrients required for plant growth including (N, P, K, Ca, S, Mg).
+Bare exposed soils are vulnerable to erosion from wind and water.
+As soil particles are removed, so is essential biology and nutrients required for plant growth including (N, P, K, Ca, S, Mg).

 Loss of Organic Matter

-Soil biology decomposes organic matter, converting nutrients into plant-useable forms which plants can more readily uptake.
-The image below is a great depiction of the relationship between nutrients and biology in healthy soil, and the influence they have upon plants and humans.
+Soil biology decomposes organic matter, building soil structure and synthesizing otherwise soil-bound nutrients into plant-available nutrients.
+The image below is a great depiction of the relationship between soils rich in organics and biology which support healthier, more nutrient dense plants.
+Humans, pets and livestock benefit greatly from these plants when consuming the vitamin, mineral and nutrient rich plant tissue.
 As an example, a tomato plant growing in soil rich in SOM, biology and nutrients will pass the micro and macro nutrients to its fruit, providing sustenance for the human consuming it.
-Without biology’s help, the fruit will resemble a tomato in appearance only, and provide minimal nutrients.
+Without biology’s help, the fruit will resemble a tomato in appearance only, and provide minimal nutrients and flavor.

 One of the easiest and most environmentally friendly ways to regenerate soil is to amend with compost and compost-rich soil blends.
 Laurel Valley’s locally produced Premium Compost provides organic matter, nutrients and indigenous biology.
 Incorporating compost in your soil projects is a win for you and your clients by improving soil conditions today and for the future.

 50 years will be here before we know it, and don’t we want to leave soil better than we inherited it?